-- (1) Membership in the Church is open to anyone at least 16 years of age who generally agrees with the Church's purposes and supports its programs. - (2) To become a member, a prospective member must apply in writing to the Board.
+- 1. Membership in the Church is open to anyone at least 16 years of age who generally agrees with the Church's purposes and supports its programs. - 2.
+To become a member, a prospective member must apply in writing to the Board.
 Prospective members from other Unitarian or Universalist Churches may give the Board a letter of transfer.
-All members' names are recorded in the Church register. - (3) A member is entitled to: - a) vote at congregational meetings 60 days after being accepted as a member - b) inspect the books and records of the Church by giving one week's notice to the Board. - (4) The Board may remove from the Church register the name of any member who: a)has resigned from the Church, or b)has had membership revoked by a congregational meeting
+All members' names are recorded in the Church database. - 3.
+A member is entitled to: - a. vote at congregational meetings 60 days after being accepted as a member.